Pop Across the Pond: Girls Weekend in London, England

 TRANSPORTATION: Oxford Circus → Marble Arch via Central line towards Hainault via Newbury Park on the Tube (2 min, 2 stops, £2.70)

-In the summer, Hyde Park is a major concert and event venue, hosting the annual British Summer Time Hyde Park festival.
-In the winter, the Winter Wonderland Ice Rink opens next to the Rose Garden.
-Regardless of how much time you have to spare, even a simple park stroll will undoubtedly provide a tranquil retreat from the otherwise omnipresent urban atmosphere.
+In summer, Hyde Park is a major concert and event venue, hosting the annual British Summer Time Hyde Park festival.
+In winter, the Winter Wonderland Ice Rink opens next to the Rose Garden.
+Regardless of how much time you have to spare, even a simple park stroll will provide a tranquil retreat from the otherwise omnipresent urban atmosphere.

 Notting Hill